metakgp/leprechaun/readme.md

 1. User visits Leprechaun and asserts their roll number and email address.
 The user is given a unique verification key and a unique link to visit.
-2. The user is shown a verification key which they must add to one of their secret question text.
+2. The user is shown a verification key which they must add to one of their secret question text in ERP,by clicking on the forgot password,answer to which can be anything.
 When they have completed this addition, they can visit the link provided to them in step 1.
 3. Leprechaun will make requests to ERP IIT KGP to check whether one of the secret questions tied to the user's roll number has the verification key in